daadyrbarn/piplup/README.md

-# piplup
+# Piplup
 Ask Piplup anything you want!
+He will only answer very specific things.